willr42/coder-terminal/README.md

 Source code is provided [on Github](https://github.com/willr42/coder-terminal).

+# Video Walkthrough

+See a 10-minute walkthrough of this project [on Youtube](https://youtu.be/mmM8n5h9yAQ).

 # Style Guide

 This codebase follows the [PEP8 style](https://peps.python.org/pep-0008/) using [black](https://github.com/psf/black) for automatic code formatting.
 No more manual indenting!